Photo: Slight turn of her head toward me is consent to lift her lip.

 If I stop with her and wait, paying attention to what has caught her attention, we are ‘on the same page’.
 I breathe out loudly to show that I’m okay with this thing that has caught our attention and relax into ‘zero intent*’.
 Eventually Boots will lower her head and bring her attention back to me, which tells me that she has satisfied her need to notice and is ready to walk on.
 This is the most basic ‘okay’ signal for us to watch out for.

-Once we learn to pause with zero intent* (items with an asterisk are defined on the GLOSSARY page) long enough to allow the horse to communicate with us, we can discover ways that individual horses will let us know when they are ready to repeat whatever we are asking, so they can earn another click&treat.
+Once we learn to pause with zero intent* (items with an asterisk are defined on the GLOSSARY page – link at top of page) long enough to allow the horse to communicate with us, we can discover ways that individual horses will let us know when they are ready to repeat whatever we are asking, so they can earn another click&treat.

 I think many good trainers are already unconsciously aware of these signals, without having given the concept a name.
 I think that isolating and focusing on this type of horse-initiated signal can open a new vista of training.